Accommodations Toolkit

 Please note that the Application for Approval to Administer the High School Assessments over Multiple Days must be completed for a student whom the school deems eligible for this accommodation as soon as possible after the student’s enrollment in an HSA-related course.
 Waiting to submit the request until close to the approaching test date will result in possible delays in the review process.
 In no case will the MSDE accept for review an application for Assessment Multiple-Day Administration delivered to the MSDE less than 6 weeks prior to the start of an HSA administration.
 The TACM for the assessment provide a due date for each test administration.
 Therefore, IEP Teams and other staff must take this timeline into consideration and plan accordingly.
 For additional guidance, IEP Teams should refer to this tool in its entirety.

 NOTE: Special permission for Multiple Days Accommodations for students who are deaf and hard of hearing who require interpretation/transliteration from an interpreter/transliterator do not require approval to administer the assessment over multiple days.
 However, schools must notify their LAC of such situations who in turn will notify the MSDE.
-The interpretation/transliteration accommodation for the deaf and hard of hearing is described in detail in Tool SWD-8 in section 6.
+The interpretation/transliteration accommodation for the deaf and hard of hearing is described in detail in Tool SWD -8 in section 6.

 Michigan

-For some state assessments, students may have the option to test across multiple days.
+Multi-day Testing: For some state assessments, students may have the option to test across multiple days.
 If a student will require more than one day to complete any single section of an assessment, their test may be paused and exited at any point in the test.
 The student will be able to log back into their test at any subsequent point within the testing window to complete the session.
 It is important that the student’s test be paused and exited and not submitted.
 Refer to the Student Supports and Accommodations Table (found in this document), Testing Schedule for Summative Assessments, and Test Administration Manuals for more information.

 Nebraska

-Districts and schools have flexibility to schedule each content test.
+Flexible Scheduling: Districts and schools have flexibility to schedule each content test.
 Each test is only a single session and can be scheduled for one or multiple days.
 Typical students take less than 90 minutes for each test.
 Additional information about scheduling can be found in the test administration manual (TAM).

 New York

-Multiple day test administration is a testing accommodation designed to permit students who, because of their disability-related needs, are unable to complete a State assessment7 in a single day or testing session.
+Multiple day test administration is a testing accommodation designed to permit students who, because of their disability-related needs, are unable to complete a State assessment in a single day or testing session.
 The determination of a student’s eligibility for this testing accommodation must be made, and reviewed annually, by a student’s CSE or Section 504 Committee on a case-by-case basis in consideration of the student’s unique educational needs (e.g., the student experiences fatigue due to health issues).
-It is also appropriate to consider this testing accommodation for a student with a disability who has extended time as a testing accommodation in his/her IEP or 504 plan when the student is scheduled to take more than one State assessment in a single day.
-This recommendation must be made in consideration of the State assessment schedule for the year the student’s IEP or 504 plan will be in effect.

 North Carolina